 the evolving social, environmental and commercial climate

-Little is known about the early days although in 1788 Lord Loughborough took over ownership of the original house and later commissioned the renowned garden designer, Repton, to improve the surrounding landscape.
+Little is known about the early days although in 1788 Lord Loughborough took over ownership of the original house and later commissioned the renowned landscape designer, Repton.

 In 1805 the estate was purchased by the Hon.
 William Gordon.
 He began construction of the present House but nineteen years later, when Rudding Park passed into the hands of Sir Joseph Radcliffe, the building was still unfinished.
 The Yorkshire architect R.D.
 Chantrell was brought in to complete the work.

 The family’s links with the Catholic faith were strengthened when a Gothic revival Chapel, designed by the London architect A.E.
 Purdie, was completed in 1879.
 The fine stone carvings in the Chapel were the work of Italian stonemasons.
 The Bill of Quantities shows that the Chapel was built for a mere £4,976-16s-3d.

 In 1972 the Mackaness family, who remain the owners today, acquired the House and its 2,000 acre estate.
 The Mackaness family have lived and farmed in Northamptonshire for more than 600 years and this tradition continues today at Rudding Park.

 The entire estate has been significantly improved with a major programme of investment to upgrade the agricultural land and traditional estate properties.
 The blueprint for the leisure developments was prepared in 1973 and the first stage was implemented with the opening of Rudding Holiday Park which quickly established itself as one of the finest in the North of England.
 In 1987 Rudding Park House was opened as a conference and banqueting centre.